mroughan/SurrealNumbers.jl/README.md

     sign(x::SurrealFinite) = x<zero(x) ? -one(x) : x>zero(x) ? one(x) : zero(x)
     abs(x::SurrealFinite) = x<zero(x) ? -x : x

+Actually, I don't even have to define `abs` as I get this for free beacuse Julia has a similar operation defined `abs(x::Real)` for all real numbers.
+This is a great feature of Julia's type hierarchy and multiple dispatch function selection.

-The other approach is somewhat of a cheat.
+The other approach to function definition is somewhat of a cheat.
 It involves converting the number to a real, and then using the appropriate operation on that field.
 I have tried to avoid that approach when possible.
 At the moment, only the `simplify` function uses this approach.
 But if I am going to do more complex math functions, e.g., logs or trig functions, I think I will have to take this approach.

 The cheat is a part of one of the pieces of this that is truly hard (in Julia), namely division.
 Division is well-defined on the surreals,